sophiehn/MySuperBots/1. Get Started With Your First Bot/README.md

 ![bot6.png](http://i292.photobucket.com/albums/mm38/iCe-quEen99/bot6.png)

 ### Task 3
-Now **open the Bot Framework Emulator**.
+sNow **open the Bot Framework Emulator**.
 When working with the emulator with a bot running locally, you need:
 - The **Url for your Bot** to set the **localhost:xxxx** pulled from the last step. > **Note: will need to add the path "/api/messages" to your URL** when using the Bot Application template.
 - Leave the **Microsoft App Id** field **empty** for now
 - Leave the **Microsoft App Password** field **empty** as well